Sufyanzaki/fastAPI-py/README.md

 # fastAPI-py
  FASTAPI jwt authentication weather app

+in my case i have installed python3.11, python 2.x - python 3.6 might not support the this code

 install all the dependencies from requirments.txt as => python3 -m pip install -r requirements.txt

 some other dependencies are => python3.11 -m pip install requests